Skip to Main Content

 Color and Filament types

-In the majority of cases, the color of prints cannot be requested and will be printed accordingly to what filaments we have in stock.
-However if there is a specific reason (ex. functional use case, bio-related, or project specification) we can try and accommodate requests.
+In most cases, the color of prints cannot be requested, and they will be printed according to the filaments we have in stock.
+However, if there is a specific reason (ex., functional use case, bio-related, or project critical specification), we can try accommodating requests.

-We currently have PLA plastic as our standard for printing but we also carry ASA, TPU, PETG, and other specialty filaments (ex. silk, color change, glow in the dark, transparent, etc) that can be used in special cases.
-Please contact us if needed for further consultation.
+We currently have PLA plastic as our standard for printing, but we also carry ASA, TPU, PETG, and other specialty filaments (ex., silk, color change, glow-in-the-dark, transparent, etc.) that can be used in certain cases, please reach out to us if you need additional consultation.

 Slicer Settings